intelligenxe/.github/CONTRIBUTING.md

 ## Getting Started: Workflow and Deliverables

-As a contributor, select one of the 2 repos/models above and complete the following steps:
+Select one of the above 2 models/repositories, then follow the corresponding workflow in [Strategist-modular-MVP project](https://github.com/orgs/intelligenxe/projects/8) or [Strategist-small-MVP project](https://github.com/orgs/intelligenxe/projects/7):

 1. **Clone** the source code or start from scratch to develop an equivalent module.
 2. **Debug / Develop** your code.